-This additional process step is performed thanks to the existing centrifugation equipment commonly used to separate the fines during reprocessing operations for LWR spent fuels.
+This additional process step is performed thanks to the existing centrifugation equipment commonly used to separate the fines2 during reprocessing operations for LWR spent fuels.
 Consequently, the separated silicon is managed through the fines line and is vitrified mixed with FP solutions at the end of the reprocessing operations: the vitrification step.

-Fig. 2 below reminds the whole reprocessing steps for $U_3Si_2$ RRSF including the new silicon separation step.
+Fig. 2 reminds the whole reprocessing steps for U_3Si_2 RRSF including the added silicon separation step.

-&lt;sup>1 The AREVA La Hague plant is located in North-West of France, in the Normandy region, next to Cherbourg.
+1 The Orano La Hague plant is located in North-West of France, in the Normandy region, next to Cherbourg.

-&lt;sup>2 The fines are small metallic parts not dissolved during the dissolution step.
+2 The fines are small metallic parts not dissolved during the dissolution step.

 Fig 2.
-Process diagram for Silicide fuels reprocessing in AREVA La Hague plant
+Process diagram for UAI and U3Si2 fuels reprocessing in Orano La Hague plant